-Brake Outputs\ (Pins 5 & 6; 7 & 8): There are two 24VDC brake outputs to control motor brakes.
+Brake Outputs (Pins 5 & 6; 7 & 8): There are two 24VDC brake outputs to control motor brakes.
 When a brake output is active and supplying power, the brake rotates freely.
 For further information on triggering the brake output, please see the power board section of this guide.

-Reset (Pins 9 & 10)\: The reset input can be used to clear an emergency stop condition.
+Reset (Pins 9 & 10): The reset input can be used to clear an emergency stop condition.
 This requires the emergency stop button to be returned to a normal state.
 Power will then be restored to the motors when the reset input is tripped.
+To use the reset input, connect a normally open switch to pins 9 & 10 and turn on switch 1 on the power board.
 For further information, please see the section on the power board later in this guide.